TomSoderling/TomSoderling.github.io/_posts/2018-04-09-Disable-iOS-simulator-connections-popup.md

 ## How to Use This Script

 1. Copy the script above and save it to a new file with a .sh extension
-2. You'll need to change the permissions on the file so you can actually execute the script.
+2. You'll need to change the permissions on the file so you can execute the script, otherwise you'll get a "Permission denied" message if you try.
 You'll only need to do this once.
 In terminal, run the command:
 ```
 chmod u+x [the path to your new script file.sh]
 ```